Nance-Lab/textile/README.md

 TEXTILE Curriculum
 ===========

-TEXTILE is a semi-linear, module based learning system!
+TEXTILE is a semi-linear, module-based learning system!

 What does that mean?

 /_semi-linear_/ We have three linear pathways to follow along with:

-1. **Research Lab Specific**: Motivates the greater TEXTILE work within the context of the Disease Directed Engineering Lab.
+1. **Research Lab Specific** (purple, top row): Motivates the greater TEXTILE work within the context of the Disease Directed Engineering Lab.
-2. **Data Science Specific**: The data science fundamentals needed to support the end learning goal
+2. **Data Science Specific** (green, middle row): The data science fundamentals needed to support the end learning goal
-3. **Image Processing Specific**: The cell segmentation and quantification lessons
+3. **Image Processing Specific** (blue, bottom row): The cell segmentation and quantification lessons

+/_module-based_/ Every lesson is a module with three parts:
+1. **pre-module**: A primer to get you thinking about the main lesson
+2. **main module**:The main educational lesson
+3. **post-module**:A reflection exercise with opportunities to explore more independently.

 ![Curriculum](/images/curriculum.png)